ytrqua3/music-prefernce-country-classification/README.md

                       3. Add top k accuracy: if high-> the model does learn but tail county got dominated, if low -> the model did not learn at all

   - When I was developing the model, I was just focusing on accuracy and top-k accuracy.
 They did very good for the region layer (~90% for each region), so I carried on to the next step without careful examination.
 Now that I added metrics like recall and f1, they look pretty bad for small regions. **I should've done that before carrying on.
+  - Next step: apply weights to both layers (expect to have a lower accuracy in individual models but higher recall)

-12 Feb: deploy the model as an endpoint
+15 Feb: deploy the model as an endpoint (although two methods result in similar result, I deploy the two layer model to challenge myself)

-13-14 Feb: complete the pipeline by fixing the embedding glue job
+16 Feb: finalize aws glue for embeddings and connect with endpoint